 Benjamin Franklin famously wrote, “In this world, nothing can be said to be certain except death and taxes.”

-Every April, Americans endure the annual ordeal of paying their income taxes, but that’s a relatively recent phenomenon.
+Every April (May in 2021), Americans endure the annual ordeal of paying their income taxes, but that’s a relatively recent phenomenon.
 In fact, many of the methods the government uses to separate Americans from their money are fairly new.
 And while most taxes are pretty boring, ever since the Colonial rebels launched a tax-based revolution with the Boston Tea Party in 1773, some odd, unusual and maddening taxes have popped up.

 Playing Cards Tax